 Serving the Philadelphia community since the 1960s, JEVS Achievement through Counseling and Treatment (ACT) center provides a safe, evidence-based, individualized outpatient treatment for opioid dependency.
 Counseling and therapy focuses on healing mind, body and soul with the ultimate goal of improving each individual’s quality of life.

 JEVS-ACT centers have recently implemented procedures to better serve our participants.
 For instance, instituting daily walk-in hours and a simple admissions process (2 days or less) to accommodate individuals who have made the very tough decision to seek help.
+We have also recently added Employment Services to our ACT II location.

 Read on to see the transformation of five special individuals, all of whom have been guided through recovery and some major life changes with the assistance of compassionate professionals and peer supports at JEVS-ACT: